openaps/docs/docs/Automate-system/vizualization.md

 ## Nightscout Integration

+This assumes you have a [Nightscout website](http://www.nightscout.info/) to help visualize and alert a T1D's blood sugar levels.
+If you aren't running a Nightscout website, stop what you are doing and set one up!

 Integrating Openaps with Nightscout is a very helpul way to understand what Openaps is doing in a visual way and can be accessed through a web browser rather than logging into the Raspberry Pi and looking at the logs.

-There are a few changes to your Nightscout Implementation:
+### There are a few changes to your Nightscout Implementation:

-1) You must install the dev version of Nightscout which can be found here: https://github.com/nightscout/cgm-remote-monitor/tree/dev
+1) You must install the dev version of Nightscout which can be found here: https://github.com/nightscout/cgm-remote-monitor/tree/dev (or you can use the master branch from version 0.8.3 and above but it will only show you basal adjustments...not IOB or OpenAPS pill).

+2) Two configuration changes must be made to the Nightscout implementation:

+For Azure users, you should add "careportal iob basal profile bwp cage sage openaps rawbg" (without the quotes) to the list of plugins enabled and add  DEVICESTATUS_ADVANCED="true"

+Here is what it will look like:

+https://files.gitter.im/eyim/lw6x/blob

+You should restart your NS website at this point.

 Note:  Currently there is a bug in the dev version that doesn't allow you to set up a new profile using the profile editor.
 So if you are starting a fresh install of Nightscout, it is necessary first to launch the master (live) version of the code.
 Then create the profile with information on basal rates, etc.  Then after that install the dev version.

-If you have an existing version of Nightscout, then create a profile before moving to the dev version.
+If you have an existing version of Nightscout, then create a basal profile before moving to the dev version.

-2) Two configuration changes must be made to the Nightscout implementation:

-For Azure users, you must add "openaps" (without the quotes) to the list of plugins enabled and add  DEVICESTATUS_ADVANCED="true"

-Here is what it will look like:

-https://files.gitter.im/eyim/lw6x/blob
+To turn on the Basal Profile editor [do this](../Images/basal_profile.png) and then actually [create a Basal Profile](../Images/profile_editor.png) that mirrors what is happening on your pump.

 3) On your Nightscout website, go to the settings (3 vertical lines) in the upper right corner.
 Near the bottom is a list of Plugins available.
 OpenAPS should show up.
 Click the check box to enable.
+Do the same for Basal Profile.
 You should now see the OpenAPS pill box on the left side near the time.

 Example here:

 https://files.gitter.im/eyim/J8OR/blob

-Now we need to make a few changes to your OpenAPS implementation
+### Now we need to make a few changes to your OpenAPS implementation

 1) Add two devices, one called "ns-upload", via a command like `openaps device add fake process ns-upload https://YOURWEBSITE.azurewebsites.net 5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8`, and one called "ns-status".